A Data-Driven Interpolation Method on Smooth Manifolds via Diffusion Processes and Voronoi Tessellations

+Properties~\ref{prop:exact} and~\ref{prop:grad} also admit a natural, if informal, interpretation in the language of discrete total-variation regularization.
+The interpolant is not obtained as the minimizer of an explicit variational problem; nevertheless, the simultaneous enforcement of exact interpolation and a vanishing intrinsic gradient at the sample points is exactly the condition under which the sample-restricted functional

+attains its global minimum value zero, since both summands are non-negative and Properties~\ref{prop:exact}--\ref{prop:grad} guarantee that each vanishes at~$\overline{g}$.
+We emphasize that~\eqref{eq:tv_discrete} constrains $f$ only at the sample points and is therefore not, by itself, a meaningful selection criterion among interpolants; the observation above is included only to situate Properties~\ref{prop:exact}--\ref{prop:grad} within the broader spirit of sparsity-promoting, $\ell^{1}$-type regularization that underlies compressed sensing and related inverse-problem methodology \cite{candes2006stable,taocomp}, rather than to claim a variational characterization of the proposed interpolant.
+Such formulations are particularly effective for piecewise-smooth functions and are standard tools in inverse problems and image reconstruction.

+As an application, we consider sparse-angle computed tomography reconstruction \cite{zhang2018sparse,bao2019sparse}.
+Classical reconstruction methods typically require solving large-scale regularized optimization problems, often involving total variation penalties and iterative numerical algorithms.
+The proposed methodology instead approximates the sinogram directly from sparse measurements and reconstructs the image via filtered back-projection; this introduces a regularization effect already at the interpolation stage, reducing computational cost while remaining compatible with standard variational reconstruction methods.

+In summary, the contributions of this work are twofold: (a)~a geometric Nadaraya--Watson interpolant with a Voronoi-adaptive bandwidth, satisfying the exact interpolation, intrinsic gradient control, high-frequency attenuation, and closed-form construction properties established in Section~\ref{sec:interpol}, together with a heuristic connection to discrete total-variation regularization that situates the construction within the broader framework of sparsity-promoting inverse-problem methodology; and (b)~an application to sparse-angle computed-tomography reconstruction, illustrating the practical benefits of the proposed geometric regularization mechanism.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:difmaps}, we present the mathematical background of diffusion maps and the technical details of the proposed function approximation methodology, including the online update procedure.
-Section~\ref{sec:stabil} discusses parameter selection to ensure numerical stability and summarizes the algorithm in Algorithm~\ref{algogeneral}.
-Section~\ref{aplications} reports numerical experiments on both synthetic data and sparse CT reconstruction of clinical images.
-Finally, Section~\ref{sec:conclusions} concludes the paper and outlines directions for future research.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:interpol} introduces the proposed interpolation methodology and develops its theoretical properties.
+Section~\ref{sec:applications} presents applications to numerical approximation and sparse computed tomography reconstruction.
+Section~\ref{sec:numeexp} reports numerical experiments illustrating the performance of the proposed approach.
+Finally, Section~\ref{sec:conclusions} concludes the paper and discusses directions for future research.